max-mapper/taco/readme.md

 ## quickstart

+taco is designed to install onto a brand new ubuntu 13.04 64bit install

+here's the recommended way to try it out:

 - get a digital ocean account, add your ssh key
 - create a new ubuntu 13.04 droplet, make sure it includes your ssh key
 - buy some domain name and set up two A records pointing at the droplets IP: